GageSorrell/PowertoysNotionTasks/README.md

 This is a plugin for [PowerToys Run](https://github.com/microsoft/PowerToys/wiki/PowerToys-Run-Overview) that allows you to quickly add tasks to a task list in Notion by specifying a title, then adding other details in the browser.

+This plugin was adapted from the [Winget plugin](https://github.com/bostrot/PowerToysRunPluginWinget), whose author explains how their plugin can be used as the starting point for a new plugin.

 ## Demo

 https://github.com/GageSorrell/PowertoysNotionTasks/assets/33264760/08a610fc-507c-4d05-ae71-d59df5ddafec